This sunny Central Oregon treasure is the perfect spring escape for hikers and rockhounds.

 - Be a responsible visitor.
 Remember that all fossils, historic structures, archeological features, rocks, plants and animals are protected, and they can not be collected or disturbed.

 - It’s a good idea to gas up your tank before heading into the fossil beds region, as most of the towns you’ll pass through are tiny and don’t have service stations.
-You’ll also find few options for eating out, so bring snacks, drinking water and consider packing a lunch.
+You’ll also find few options for eating out, so bring snacks, lots of drinking water and consider packing a lunch.

 - Dogs are permitted on all of the monument’s trails but they must be leashed.